 Michele "MiMi" Bernal-Graves, MS, Treasurer

-Elaine is a public health nurse who lived and worked in Alaska for almost 30 years before moving to Portland in 2005.
-She worked in Alaska as an expert direct service PHN, Fairbanks Health Center Manager, and Interior Regional Manager while living in Fairbanks, and as Deputy Chief for the statewide State of Alaska public health nursing system based in Anchorage.
-After retiring from the State of Alaska, Elaine studied for a PhD in Nursing at the University of San Diego and taught part-time at the University of Portland School of Nursing.
-Studying the consequences of collective violence and war on humans and the environment and using a public health framework for prevention became a particular focus during her PhD studies.
-Caring and nurturing her four granddaughters is her present focus.
-Elaine currently leads Oregon PSR’s Peace Working Group and our Membership Committee.
+Elaine is a public health nurse who worked in Alaska before moving to Portland in 2005.
+She worked as an expert direct service public health nurse, Fairbanks Health Center Manager, and as Deputy Chief for Alaska's public health nursing system.
+After retiring from the State of Alaska, she studied for a PhD in Nursing at University of San Diego and taught at University of Portland's School of Nursing.
+Studying the consequences of collective violence and war and using a public health framework became a focus during her PhD studies.
+Elaine currently leads Oregon PSR’s Peace Work Group and Membership Committee.

 Patricia Murphy, ND, LAc, Secretary

-Pat is originally from New England and has enjoyed living in Oregon since 1979.
-She received a BS in Psychology from the University of Massachusetts at Amherst, MA, an ND from the National College of Naturopathic Medicine in Portland, OR, and is a graduate of the Oregon College of Oriental Medicine in Portland.
-She also has postgraduate training in Environmental Medicine from the Southwest College of Naturopathic Medicine, Tempe, AZ.
-For several years, Pat was an instructor at the Oregon College of Oriental Medicine and currently presents guest lectures about environmental medicine to acupuncture students at the masters and doctoral levels, to practitioners, and to the public.
+Pat received a BS in Psychology from the University of Massachusetts at Amherst, an ND from the National College of Naturopathic Medicine in Portland, and is a graduate of the Oregon College of Oriental Medicine (OCOM).
+For several years, Pat was an instructor at the OCOM and currently presents guest lectures about environmental medicine to acupuncture students at the masters and doctoral levels, to practitioners, and to the public.
 Since 1984 she has created a blended private practice of acupuncture and naturopathic medicine.
-Pat takes to heart the naturopathic tenet “prevention is the best cure,” and she is dedicated to helping people learn about how to decrease toxic exposures.
-She has been a member of the Oregon PSR Environmental Health Work Group since 2007.
+Pat takes to heart the naturopathic tenet “prevention is the best cure,” and is dedicated to helping people learn how to decrease toxic exposures.